ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/integration-with-javascript-sdk.md

 ## Prerequisites

 In order for connectivity to be fluent between apps and wallets, the web app must make use of manifest that is accessible via wallet applications.
 The prerequisite to accomplish this is typically a host for static files.
-For example, say if a developer wants to make use of GitHub pages, or deploy their website using TON Sites hosted on their computer.
-This would therefore mean their web app site is publicly accessible.
+For example, if a developer wants to make use of GitHub pages, or deploy their website using TON Sites hosted on their computer.
+This would mean their web app site is publicly accessible.

 ## Getting wallets support list

 To increase the overall adoption of TON Blockchain, it is necessary that TON Connect 2.0 is able to facilitate a vast number of application and wallet connectivity integrations.
 Of late and of significant importance, the ongoing development of TON Connect 2.0 has allowed for the connection of the Tonkeeper, TonHub, MyTonWallet and other wallets with various TON Ecosystem Apps.
 It is our mission to eventually allow for the exchange of data between applications and all wallet types built on TON via the TON Connect protocol.
-For now, this is realized by providing the ability for TON Connect to load an extensive list of available wallets currently operating within the TON Ecosystem.
+For now, this is achieved by enabling TON Connect to load an extensive list of available wallets currently operating within the TON Ecosystem.

 At the moment our sample web app enables the following: